vbaliga/univariateML/Review checklist vbaliga.md

 - [x] **Functionality:** Have the functional claims of the software been confirmed?
 - [ ] **Performance:** If there are any performance claims of the software, have they been confirmed?
 (If there are no claims, please check off this item.)

-Language such as "quick, easy, and free of bugs" is used, but I don't see any specifics on how the custom made optimizers perform.
+Language such as "quick, easy, and free of bugs" is used in a few places, but I don't see any specifics on how the custom-made optimizers perform.
 I am familiar enough with many of them that I can attest to their veracity in fitting parameters (and they are well-covered by the package's `testthat`), but speed or efficiency haven't been documented.
+I do agree that `univariateML` provides a lot of convenience.
+But if language like "quick" is going to be used, it should be backed up with evidence.

 ### Documentation